jfmengels/blog/content/blog/elm-review-v2/index.md

 I hope you will try `elm-review` and enjoy it.
 I spent a lot of time polishing it to give you a great experience using it and writing rules, but there is room for a lot of improvement.

+If you would like to help, I would love help to get this tool working in the different editors.
+You can also publish awesome rules (I'm here for advice or feedback), or write about the tool in blog posts.

-I would love to hear from you if you have constructive criticism, want to help out, want to share what you are using it for, or just want to share that you enjoy it (yes, that helps a lot), let me know!
+I would love to hear from you if you have constructive criticism, want to help out, want to share what you are using it for, or just want to share that you enjoy it (yes, that helps a lot).

 There is an `#elm-review` channel on the Elm Slack where you can do that or ask for help, and you can talk to me privately at @jfmengels over there.